Return to Symptoms

 Appointment availability

-There will be enough winter vaccine appointments for everyone who is eligible.
-If you’re having difficulty getting an appointment on the booking portal, please wait a few days and try again.
 There are evening and weekend vaccination clinics available too.
 If it’s more convenient, you can book or rearrange your appointment to a vaccination clinic closer to where you work or somewhere you visit regularly.

-Appointments will be regularly added by all health boards right through to December, ensuring all those eligible are protected from flu and coronavirus viruses before they are most likely to be circulating.
 The national vaccination helpline will be unable to offer alternative appointments as they use the same online booking system.

 If you’re ill on the day